LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Experimental Evaluation for RCA Stage

 \subsection{Experimental Setup}

-To comprehensively validate the performance of LogSage across various CI/CD scenarios, we built a public dataset for comparative evaluation against other LLM-based log anomaly detection baselines.
-Additionally, to validate the effectiveness of the root cause analysis phase modules, we designed ablation experiments using the public dataset.
-Lastly, to assess the end-to-end CI/CD issue resolution capability, we deployed the LogSage-based tool in an enterprise environment and observed operational results.
+To comprehensively validate the performance of LogSage across various CI/CD scenarios, we built a public dataset for comparative evaluation against other LLM-based root cause analysis baselines.
 The models selected for this experiment are GPT-4o, Claude-3.7-Sonnet and Deepseek V3, with hyperparameters set to temperature = 0.1, and all other settings using the default values of the respective models.